WesleyZhang1991/WesleyZhang1991.github.io/index.md

 ## Biography

+- I worked as a senior algorithm engineer at Baidu Intelligent Driving Group since 2012.10.
-- I worked as a senior algorithm engineer at DAMO Academy, Alibaba in 2019-2022.
+- I worked as a senior algorithm engineer at DAMO Academy, Alibaba in 2019.07-2022.10.
 - In 2019, I received Ph.D. degree in Institute of Automation Chinese Academy of Sciences ([CASIA](http://www.ia.cas.cn/)) under the supervision of Prof. [Liang Wang](http://www.ia.cas.cn/sourcedb_ia_cas/cn/iaexpert/201010/t20101013_2986122.html).
 - In 2014, I received the Bachelor degree from Harbin Institute of Technology([HIT](http://en.hit.edu.cn/)) in Department of Control Science and Engineering.
 - My research interests include computer vision, image retrieval, video understanding in surveillance and object tracking.